-Preprocessing and Postprocessing Device Interfaces
+Preprocessing and Postprocessing Device Interfaces (Optional)

-Preprocessing and Postprocessing Device Interfaces allow you to attach special equipment to help automate the handling of forms input or forms output (or both) to the printer.
-Preprocessing equipment is on the forms input side (for example, a roll feed) and postprocessing equipment is on the forms output side (for example, a folder, burster, trimmer, stacker, take-up roll, and MICR or color printer).
+Preprocessing/postprocessing Device Interfaces allow you to attach special equipment to help automate the handling of forms input or forms output (or both) to the printer.
+Preprocessing equipment is on the forms input side (for example, a roll feed) and postprocessing equipment is on the forms output side (for example, a folder, burster, trimmer, stacker, take-up roll, or MICR).

-Each of the Infoprint 4000 and 3900 Advanced Function Printers has three interface ports.
+Each of the Infoprint 3000 printers has three interface ports.
 These ports may be equipped with Preprocessing/Postprocessing (Pre/Post) or Advanced Function Postprocessing (AF Post) interfaces.

-- Preprocessing/Postprocessing (Pre/Post) - Attaches most types of preprocessing and postprocessing equipment, such as: continuous forms stackers, envelope inserting equipment, and roll-feed equipment.
+- Preprocessing/Postprocessing (Pre/Post): Attaches most types of preprocessing and postprocessing equipment, such as: continuous forms stackers, envelope inserting equipment, and roll-feed equipment.